jimr/Shetphone/README.rst

 In your virtual environment, run ``uwsgi --ini shetphone.ini``.
 Once that's done, stick an HTTP proxy in front of it and host it somewhere Twilio can see it.
 I've included an example NGINX configuration file that covers how to set up all the various routes, including the websockets.

+TODO
+====

+* Might be useful to pass incoming calls to more than one client.
+Not my use-case, but Twilio supports it.
+* Allow multiple outgoing caller IDs per connected client, maybe switching between them depending on the country of the target.

 Why Shetphone?
 ==============